HanRoz/IbtidaBookShop/README.md

 Project Name: Ibtida Books; A Shariah Compliant Online Bookshop

-Description: This is e-commerce website that focusing on Bookshop.
+Description: This is an e-commerce website that focusing on Bookshop.
              It is a Shariah Compliant website for all book enthusiast.